-Louis Armstrong was born on 4 August,1901, in New Orleans, Louisiana, in a neighborhood so poor that it was nicknamed “The Battlefield.”
+Louis Armstrong was born on Aug.
+4, 1901, in New Orleans, La., in a neighborhood so poor that it was nicknamed “The Battlefield.”
 On New Year’s Eve in 1912, Armstrong fired his stepfather’s gun in the air during a New Year’s Eve celebration and was arrested on the spot.
 He was then sent to the Colored Waif’s Home for Boys.
 There, he received musical instruction on the cornet and fell in love with music.
 In 1914, the home released him, and he immediately began dreaming of a life making music.
 One of the greatest cornet players in town, Joe “King” Oliver, began acting as a mentor to the young Armstrong, showing him pointers on the horn and occasionally using him as a sub.

 Beginning in 1919, Armstrong spent his summers playing on riverboats with a band led by Fate Marable.
 It was on the riverboat that Armstrong honed his music reading skills and eventually had his first encounters with other jazz legends, including Bix Beiderbecke and Jack Teagarden.

 By the mid 1920s, Armstrong moved to Chicago and made his first records with a band under his own name: Louis Armstrong and his Hot Five.
 From 1925 to 1928, Armstrong made more than 60 records with the Hot Five and, later, the Hot Seven.
 Today, these are generally regarded as the most important and influential recordings in jazz history; on these records, Armstrong’s virtuoso brilliance helped transform jazz from an ensemble music to a soloist’s art.
 His stop-time solos on numbers like Cornet Chop Suey and Potato Head Blues changed jazz history, featuring daring rhythmic choices, swinging phrasing and incredible high notes.